JoseMRodriguezM/Local-Chat/README.md

 - **Accessibility**: Semantic HTML and ARIA attributes for better accessibility.
 - **Testing**: Unit and integration tests with Jest and React Testing Library.
 - **Internationalization**: Support for multiple languages using react-intl or next-i18next.
+- **AI Integration**: Backend powered by advanced AI models for intelligent responses and interactions.

 ## File Structure

 ````
 plaintext
 project-root/